skni-umcs/czujniki-admin/README.md

 This project is a backend service for controlling modules

-Module model contains basic info:
+Sensor model contains basic info:
  - UUID
  - Human-readable name (assigned by admin user while adding a module)
  - Location (geo coordinates + faculty name)